 IHC sponsors several events throughout the year to help strengthen community, and competition, amongst the College Houses.
 These events range from Tug-of-War during Homecoming Weekend, to a campus-wide ice cream social, to the Roommate Game with the final being played at Summer Breeze each May.

 IHC meets every Tuesday evening at 7:00 p.m. in the South Lounge of the Reynold’s Club.
 Please visit the IHC website for more information.

 Housing Activities Resources Council (HARC)

 The purpose of HARC is to disburse funds to events that promote social interaction between residence halls.
-HARC was created by College Housing to subsidize events involving two or more Houses from different residence halls.
+HARC was created by Housing & Residence Life to subsidize events involving two or more Houses from different residence halls.
 HARC board representatives are chosen from each Hall Council.
 HARC meets every week to hear, discuss, and vote on proposals for funding.
 Students planning events with opportunity for involvement from different residence halls are encouraged to apply for HARC funding.

 HARC proposals are submitted electronically.
 Students must apply for HARC funding at least two weeks before the date of the event.
 After the deadline, students who still wish to propose must receive consent from the President.
 Please visit the HARC website for more information and to review the HARC handbook.

 Each year or quarter, students elect House and/or Hall Councils to oversee event planning, fundraising, HARC trips, and discussion of important House/Hall issues.
 Most Houses have a weekly House meeting, used to inform students of current events, present items discussed in IHC meetings, and discuss concerns raised by House residents.
 House Councils are advised by the Resident Heads (RHs) and supported by the RAs.